 1977 was the year I started my long relationship with music radio, and I placed extraordinary importance in the value of the weekly Top 40 countdown then, keeping careful track of which songs gained ground over the previous week and which ones lost ground.

-Because Alan O’Day ruled the charts at the time I started following the charts, his legacy, not to mention his song “Undercover Angel,” have stayed relevant to me until this very day, never fading from memory as they did for the general public.
-Also, O’Day spent his early childhood years in the L.A. neighborhood of Mount Washington, the same place I lived as a child when “Undercover Angel” was all over the charts.
+Because Alan O’Day ruled the charts at the time I started following the charts, his legacy, not to mention his single “Undercover Angel,” have stayed relevant to me until this very day, never fading from memory as they did for the general public.
+Also, O’Day spent his early childhood years in the L.A. neighborhood of Mount Washington, the same place I happened to live as a child when “Undercover Angel” was all over the charts.

 In the 1980’s, O’Day transitioned to television, where he co-wrote over 100 songs for the “Muppet Babies” program.